egg-corn/gram-schmidt-orthogonalizer/README.md

 ```

-NOTE: the vectors must be linearly dependent, otherwise the program will simply exit.
+NOTE: the vectors must be linearly independent, otherwise the program will simply exit.